 Campaign structure

-Through Sack Hunger, every $5 customer donation helps deliver 10 meals to neighbors in need.
-Big Y amplifies the impact through additional contributions, including designated proceeds from produce, floral and meat departments, along with a portion of sales from Big Y’s family of private label brands.
+Through Sack Hunger, every $5 customer donation helps deliver 10 meals.
+Big Y amplifies the impact through additional contributions, including designated proceeds from produce, floral and meat departments, along with a portion of sales from its family of private label brands.

 Beneficiary organizations

-Funds raised through Sack Hunger support four regional food banks: The Food Bank of Western Massachusetts, Worcester County Food Bank, The Greater Boston Food Bank and Connecticut Foodshare.
-The four organizations together serve nearly 1,500 local agencies working on the front lines of hunger relief across the Northeast.
+Funds raised through Sack Hunger support four regional food banks – The Food Bank of Western Massachusetts, Worcester County Food Bank, The Greater Boston Food Bank and Connecticut Foodshare – that together serve nearly 1,500 local agencies.

 Big Y operates more than 80 supermarkets across Massachusetts and Connecticut, along with Table & Vine fine wine, beer and liquor stores and Big Y Express fuel and convenience locations.
 The family-owned company employs more than 10,000 people.